wq/itertable/README.md

 [wq.io] is a Pythonic library for consuming (<b>i</b>nput), iterating over, and generating (<b>o</b>utput) external data resources in various formats.  wq.io facilitates <b>i</b>nter<b>o</b>perability between the [wq framework] and other systems and formats.

+wq.io is [designed to be customized], with a [base class] and modular mixin classes that handle [loading], [parsing], and [mapping] external data to a convenient API.

-Coincidentally, [http://wq.io](http://wq.io) is also the URL for the website describing the wq framework as a whole.
+> Coincidentally, [http://wq.io](http://wq.io) is also the URL for the website describing the wq framework as a whole.
 The documentation for wq.io (the library) is available on wq.io (the website) at <http://wq.io/wq.io>.

 [![Build Status](https://travis-ci.org/wq/wq.io.png?branch=master)](https://travis-ci.org/wq/wq.io)
 [![PyPI Package](https://pypip.in/version/wq.io/badge.png)](https://pypi.python.org/pypi/wq.io)